Philippine Élisabeth d'Orléans: Betrothal

 Since 1715, Philippine Élisabeth's father was de facto ruler of France as the Regent for the child King Louis XV of France.
 In 1718, the War of the Quadruple Alliance broke out between France and Spain.
-In 1720, King Philip V of Spain wanted to make peace and proposed a triple marriage; his three-year-old daughter, Infanta Mariana Victoria, would marry the fifteen-year-old Louis XV, and his sons, Infante Louis and Infante Charles, would marry two of the Regent's daughters.
+In 1720, King Philip V of Spain wanted to make peace and proposed a triple marriage; his three-year-old daughter, Infanta Mariana Victoria, would marry the ten-year-old Louis XV, and his sons, Infante Louis and Infante Charles, would marry two of the Regent's daughters.
 Philippine would marry Infante Carlos, the younger of Philip V's sons.

 Her future husband was expected to become the ruler of Tuscany as his half brother Louis was the heir to the throne of Spain being his father's first son.
 The dowry, much like that of her older sister the Princess of Asturias amounted to 400,000 ecus given by the King of France, 40,000 by her father, and 50,000 in jewels by the King of Spain.
 There were also many gifts from the King Louis XV.
 The Regent and the Duke of Chartres travelled with her as far as Bourg-la-Reine, as they had done with Louise Élisabeth the year before.
 She was also escorted by her half-brother Jean Philippe d'Orléans.

 She arrived at Buitrago del Lozoya, a day's journey from Madrid; it was there that she met the royal family including King Felipe, Queen Isabel, her sister, the Prince of Asturias and her husband to be, Infante Carlos.
 Elisabeth Farnese later wrote to the Regent and his wife: